 4. Include stakeholder details

-- Incorporate details of your different target audiences like Project board (director, sponsor, other board members), Project team members, Project management team (project manager, project leaders), Project management office, Related project teams, Internal audit or strategy staff, Related business unit managers, Governance and regulatory bodies and External suppliers and contractors
+- Incorporate details of your different target audiences, like Project board (director, sponsor, and other board members), Project team members, Project management team (project manager, project leaders), Project management office, Related project teams, Internal audit or strategy staff, Related business unit managers, Governance and regulatory bodies and External suppliers and contractors

 - Understand the requirements of different stakeholders